isomerpages/mlaw-corp/news/announcements/_posts/2020-09-24-Legal-Support-Resources-Available-to-Members-of-the-Public.md

 b.
 The Community Justice Centre’s [Automated Court Document Assembly and Generation (ACDA)](https://www.cjc.org.sg/automated-court-documents-assembly/) provides step-by-step guidance on filing certain court forms.

 c.
-[The Legal Services Regulatory Authority (LSRA) website](https://eservices.mlaw.gov.sg/lsra/search-lawyer-or-law-firm/) website has a database of all Singapore solicitors and law practices registered with LSRA.
+[The Legal Services Regulatory Authority (LSRA) website](https://eservices.mlaw.gov.sg/lsra/search-lawyer-or-law-firm/) has a database of all Singapore solicitors and law practices registered with LSRA.
 The advanced search function allows searches by area of practice.

 d.
 [The Law Society of Singapore website](https://www.lawsociety.org.sg/) has a directory of law practices, sorted based on area of practice.
 It is not a complete list of all law practices, only those which have chosen to advertise on the website.